 Tryptase can be consistently elevated in other hematologic malignancies, including myelodysplastic syndromes and acute leukemia; therefore, follow-up of elevated tryptase should include bone marrow aspiration and biopsy.

 Other Mast Cell Mediators

-While serum tryptase is the only mast cell mediator included in consensus criteria, other laboratory tests that may be considered include 24-hour urine tests for metabolites of histamine and prostaglandin D2.
-These markers are most commonly used for the evaluation of MCAS and have been studied in research settings, but lack sensitivity and/or specificity for use in mast cell disorder evaluation.
+Although serum tryptase is the only mast cell mediator included in consensus criteria, other laboratory tests that can be considered include 24-hour urine tests for metabolites of histamine, N-methylhistamine, leukotrine E4, 2,3-Dinor-11beta-prostaglandin F2 alpha, and prostaglandin D2.
+These markers are most commonly used for the evaluation of MCAS and have been studied in research settings, but lack sensitivity and/or specificity for use in MCD evaluation.

 Bone Marrow Examination

-When a bone marrow is examined for mast cell disease, good practice recommends examining a blood smear, bone marrow aspirate smear, and a core biopsy.
+When bone marrow is examined for MCD, good practice recommends examining a blood smear, bone marrow aspirate smear, and a core biopsy.
 The following ancillary tests are highly useful in this situation :

 - Flow cytometry of bone marrow aspirate for mast cells and other abnormalities